Skip to content

 = basic_salary * [percentage]

-• Check the box next to Employee handles the payment if the employee will take care of the payment.
+• Tick the box next to Employee handles the payment if the employee will take care of the payment.

-• If the checkbox is left blank, you will have the option to select the Beneficiary from the drop-down menu if you have already set up beneficiaries.
+• If you do not tick the box, you will have the option to select the Beneficiary from the drop-down menu if you have already set up beneficiaries.
 To set up beneficiaries, go to Settings > Beneficiaries and click Add under the relevant fund.

 • Click Save.